Share

 Like every financial investment, there are risks associated with seeking a return higher than your traditional savings account.
 Given that the metaverse is a new and still-developing industry, the risks it exposes investors to would be significantly higher than investing in established industries.

-The greatest risk to investors who choose to buy metaverse ETFs and stocks is that if the metaverse fails to substantiate, and the capital invested into its development just gets written off.
+The greatest risk to investors who choose to buy metaverse ETFs and stocks is if the metaverse fails to substantiate, and the capital invested into its development just gets written off.

 This does not constitute financial product advice nor a recommendation to invest in the securities listed.
 Past performance is not a reliable indicator of future performance.
 As always, do your own research and consider seeking appropriate financial or taxation advice before investing.